 Once the ALS aspect of your DUI case is finalized, you will find yourself in one of three distinct positions, insofar as your driver’s license is concerned:

-For anyone with a 1st offender DUI “work permit” the following guidelines are strictly enforced.
+For anyone with a first-offense DUI “work permit,” the following guidelines are strictly enforced.
 Under no circumstances do you want ANY traffic ticket to be reported to DDS, or this permit will be canceled!
-So follow the rules and (if you get ANY traffic citation) immediately contact your DUI attorney in Georgia to do whatever is necessary to not have that new uniform traffic citation get recorded on your DDS driving history:
+So, follow the rules and (if you get ANY traffic citation) immediately contact your DUI lawyer in Georgia to do whatever is necessary to not have that new uniform traffic citation get recorded on your DDS driving history:

-Restrictions on a limited driving permit (work permit) for first offender:
+Restrictions on a limited driving permit (work permit) for first offenders:

-Like most things in life, in hiring a criminal attorney, experience matters.
-This is why you invest time and energy in locating the best DUI attorney in Georgia for your drunk driving case.
+Like most things in life, in hiring a criminal defense attorney, experience matters.
+Therefore, you need to investigate and compare DUI lawyers near me and invest time and energy in reviewing legal industry credentials, before locating the best DUI attorney in Georgia for your drunk driving case.

-Call Bubba Head now at (404) 567-5515 so he has time to save your driver’s license before it is too late.
+Call DUI defense attorney Bubba Head now at (404) 567-5515 so he has time to save your driver’s license before it is too late.
 Mr. Head’s office answers the phone 24 hours a day, and you will be able to talk with an Atlanta DUI lawyer right away.